chuckstack/chuckstack.github.io/src-ls/stack-architecture.md

 The purpose of this page is to help you understand how the these tools fit together in deployment and usage.
 If you want to see the architecture in action, view the [picture of success](./picture-success.md#how-is-this-possible).

+The chuck-stack architecture is designed around an organization only hiring two talents in its IT department:

+1. Linux
+1. PostgreSQL

+Both talents will become proficient in AI in their respective disciplines.
+Both talents are optimized to help [superclerks](./terminology.md#superclerk)automate their own roles (self-help).

 <!-- TODO: this list needs help -->
 Here are the topics discussed on this page: